 As of now, there are no proofreading jobs available but you can bookmark this site to check the job availability from time to time.

-Fiverr is a marketplace where you can sell your skill to potential clients who want to get things done on a budget.
+Fiverr is a marketplace where you can sell your skills to potential clients who want to get things done on a budget.
 Though beginners will have a hard time getting clients here, experienced proofreaders won’t have to struggle much.